tc39/proposal-import-attributes/README.md

 ## Proposed syntax

-Module attributes have to be made available in several different contexts.
+Import attributes have to be made available in several different contexts.
 This section contains one possible syntax, but there are other options, discussed in [#6](https://github.com/littledan/proposal-module-attributes/issues/6).

 Here, a key-value syntax is used, with the key `type` used as an example indicating the module type.
 Such key-value syntax can be used in various different contexts.